Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - Accept a `List` of `PageNotifier`s (`pageNotifiers`) that holds all `PageNotifier`s of the application;
 - Subscribe to `NavigationNofier.pageParametersStream` and provide the latest `PageParameters` to the `pageNotifiers`;
 - Subscribe to each `PageNotifier.pageParametersUpdatesStream` of the given `pageNotifiers` and provide the `PageParameters` updates to the `NavigationNotifier`;
-- Wrap the given `child`, as this widget

 ```dart
 class PageParametersProxy extends StatefulWidget {